frombeirutwithlove/ProtestTips/WhatToDo.md

   * Android: Security & location > Location > Use location Off

 ### If your device is confiscated
+- Don't consent to a search of your devices.
+Do not unlock your device for the police.
 - A lawyer can file a motion for the return of your property if it is not being held as evidence in a pending case.
 - You can revoke access for some services that are logged in on your phone.
 Also, you can simply change your password, which will automatically get the app to log out.
 Beware that revoking law enforcement access or remotely deleting data can expose you to the risk of being charged with obstruction of justice or the destruction of evidence.
 You should always speak to your attorney first before deciding how to proceed.